Thomas Henley (Australian politician): Political career

 Henley was elected to the Legislative Assembly in 1904 representing Burwood as a member of the Liberal Reform Party, Nationalist Party and United Australia Party until 1935, except for the period of proportional representation (1920–1927), when he was a member for Ryde.
 He had a forthright parliamentary style, boasting of his own success and the merits of hard work.
 Opponents called him the "great 'I am".

 He was a member of the Metropolitan Water Sewerage and Drainage Board, commonly known as the Water Board, for much of the time between 1903 and 1933.

 He was very briefly appointed as Minister for Public Works and Minister for Railways and Housing, on two occasions, in 1921 and 1922.

 Henley fell from a Manly ferry and drowned on 14 May 1935 amid rumours of suicide.
+He was buried in Field of Mars Cemetery at Ryde.
 He was survived by his wife, two daughters and a son Herbert, who was a member of the Legislative Council from 1937 to 1964.